mjohnnywest/mod19-Challenge/README.md

 # Unsupervised Machine Learning Project
-This is a short project that using sklearn to cluster cypto currency % changes based on how they move over 24 hours and over 7 days.
+This is a short project that using sklearn to cluster cyptocurrency % changes based on how they move over 24 hours and over 7 days.
 It also uses PCA to compress and cluster data

 ## Features